avarone-github/essex/docs/reference/requests/index.md

 - Be sent to one of the API [endpoints](../endpoints/index.md).

-If text analysis is required, the JSON object must contain the text to parse.
+If analysis is required, whether [document analysis](../../guide/full-analysis/index.md), [document classification](../../guide/classification/index.md) or [information extraction](../../guide/extraction/index.md), the JSON object must contain the text to parse.
 In all cases the object contains parameters that specify the request.

 For example, the JSON object to send in order to request document classification is like this: